Muzio Clementi: Education

-At the age of seven, Clementi began studies in figured bass with the organist S. Giovanni Cordicelli, followed by voice lessons from Giuseppe Santarelli.
+At the age of seven, Clementi began studies in figured bass with the organist S. Giovanni Cardarelli, followed by voice lessons from Giuseppe Santarelli.
 A few years later, probably when he was 11 or 12, he was given counterpoint lessons by Gaetano Carpani.
 By the age of 13, Clementi had already composed an oratorio, Martirio de' gloriosi Santi Giuliano e Celso, and a mass.
 When he was 14, in January 1766, he became organist of the parish church of San Lorenzo in Dámaso.

 Move to England

-In 1766 Sir Peter Beckford, a wealthy Englishman, nephew of William Beckford (twice Lord Mayor of London, and father of the novelist William Beckford), visited Rome.
+In 1766, Sir Peter Beckford, a wealthy Englishman, nephew of William Beckford (twice Lord Mayor of London, and father of the novelist William Beckford), visited Rome.
 He was impressed by the young Clementi's musical talent and negotiated with his father to take him to his estate, Stepleton House, north of Blandford Forum in Dorset, England.
 Beckford agreed to provide quarterly payments to sponsor the boy's musical education until he reached the age of 21.
 In return, he was expected to provide musical entertainment.
 For the next seven years, Clementi lived, performed, and studied at the estate in Dorset.
-During this period, it appears, Clementi spent eight hours a day at the harpsichord, practising and studying the works of Johann Sebastian Bach, Carl Philipp Emanuel Bach, George Frideric Handel, Arcangelo Corelli, Domenico Scarlatti, Alessandro Scarlatti, and Bernardo Pasquini.
+During this period, it appears, Clementi spent eight hours a day at the harpsichord, practicing and studying the works of Johann Sebastian Bach, Carl Philipp Emanuel Bach, George Frideric Handel, Arcangelo Corelli, Domenico Scarlatti, Alessandro Scarlatti, and Bernardo Pasquini.
 His only compositions dated to this period are the Sonatas Op.
 13 and 14 and the Sei Sonate per clavicembalo o pianoforte, Op.
 1.

 In 1770, Clementi made his first public performance as an organist.
 The audience was reported to be impressed with his playing, thus beginning one of the outstandingly successful concert pianist careers of the period.

 In 1774, Clementi was freed from his obligations to Peter Beckford.
 During the winter of 1774–1775, he moved to London, making his first appearance as a harpsichordist in a benefit concert on 3 April 1775.
 He made several public appearances in London as a solo harpsichordist at benefit concerts for two local musicians, a singer and a harpist, and served as conductor (from the keyboard) at the King's Theatre (now His Majesty's Theatre), Haymarket, for at least part of this time.